pau1tuck/pau1tuck/README.md

 ![PAUL TUCK](https://i.ibb.co/4KyYZ0B/pt-inverted.png)

-🚀 I'm a British developer and consultant specialising in data analytics, natural language processing and DevOps.
+🚀 I'm a server-side developer and consultant specializing in data analytics, natural language processing and DevOps.

 I'm experienced with the following languages, libraries, and tools: